Josettante Hero

-Josettante Hero is a 2012 Malayalam film directed by K. K. Haridas, starring Anoop Menon and Kriti Kapoor in the lead roles.The film was box office bomb.
+Josettante Hero is a 2012 Malayalam film directed by K. K. Haridas, starring Anoop Menon and Kriti Kapoor in the lead roles.
+The film was not very well received.

 Plot

 The film tells a story with movie-making as the backdrop.
 Vijayaraghavan appears as the title character of Josettan, who is a senior film producer.
 Anoop Menon comes up as Saajan Malyath, the still photographer of the film who is accidentally selected to become the hero of the new film in production.